stevenharman/stevenharman.net-octopress/source/_posts/2012-05-08-from-testing-to-test-first-to-test-driven.markdown

 ### A realization

-In 2008 I was talking with [Corey Haines][corey] about test pain, object oriented design, and "listening" to the former to influence the latter.
+In 2008 I was talking with [Corey Haines][corey] about test pain, object-oriented design, and "listening" to the former to influence the latter.
 [Scott Bellware][bellware] also contributed much insight, forcing me to really think about what I hoped to gain from writing tests.